Khadeja-hasan/My-finance/README.md

 ### Tech Stack

 Tech stack: MySQL, React, Express, Node, JavaScript, HTML, SASS.
-Libraries: Axios, Toastify, Reacter-router, among others.
+Libraries for client side: Axios, Reacter-router, SASS, and framer-motion Libraries for server side: Nodemon, Express, CORS, dotenv

 ### APIs

 Core requirements:
-Will use an API to house all the educational snippets.
+Will use an API to house all the advice snippets.

 Nice to have:
 A database will need to be created to store account balances.